maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ## Arrays

+- Arrays are fixed-size lists of same-type elements
 - Arrays are rarely used in Go
 - **All elements in an array must be of the same type of the array**